Demolition of Former Dorchester County Detention Center in St. George

 The former women’s wing of the building (constructed 2003, corner of Sears and Railroad Avenue where dumpster is located) will be preserved.
 The County will pursue grant funding to transform this portion of the building into a community center.

-All work will take place between the hours of 6:00 AM and 6:00 PM, Monday - Friday.
+All work will take place between the hours of 6 a.m. and 6 p.m., Monday to Friday.
 Weather permitting, all work is scheduled to be completed within 60 days.
 Sears Street will be closed to all traffic between Gavin Street and Railroad Avenue for the duration of the demolition.